How to do Box Jump overs

 Q&A on Box jump overs

-You must have a two-foot take off.
+You must take a two foot take-off.
 Lateral jumps are allowed.
 You must step down from the box on the other side, and rebounding is not allowed.
 However, you can completely jump over the box.

 How to do efficient box jump overs?